Collection: Celtic Carnyx Horn For Sale

 Discovery of Carnyces at Tintignac

-In 2004, archaeologists made a major find at Tintignac in Corrèze, France.
+In 2004, archaeologists made a major find of Tintignac in Corrèze, France.
 They uncovered a Gallic pit from the first century BC.
 This pit contained over 500 metal fragments, including seven examples of a distinctive ancient instrument.
 One of these examples was nearly complete.
 Before this discovery, experts had found only five similar instruments across Scotland, France, Germany, Romania, and Switzerland.
 Four of these instruments featured boar's heads, while the fifth displayed a serpent-like creature.
 These examples likely formed part of a ritual deposit shortly after the Roman conquest of Gaul.
 Additionally, the Tintignac find allowed researchers to identify fragments discovered in northern Italy in the 2010s as parts of the same type of instrument.
 Consequently, this discovery provided new insights into the spread and significance of these ancient tools.

 • Deskford